rmFlynn/rule_adjectives/README.md

         -g bin1.scaffold2
 ```

+DRAM can also help you extract the gene sequences for the adjectives of your choice.
+This can help for things like making phylogenetic trees of Nar/Nxr/Nap genes.

+First, run DRAM Adjectives using the --strainer_tsv argument.

+rule_adjectives ./annotations.tsv ./adjectives.tsv --strainer_tsv strainer_output.tsv

+Then, using DRAM strainer, filter out the genes for each of the positive hits.
+Note: You can filter out the table for any specific genes you want to pull out before you run these next commands.

+DRAM.py strainer -f genes_strainer_out.fna -i strainer_output.tsv

 # Notes
  * You must annotate with DRAM.1.4 or newer using the **FeGelein** database, for iron annotations to work correctly.
  * If you are in Wrighton lab using zenith you can access annotations in the scripts' environment, contact Rory Flynn if you have trouble accessing the scripts' environment.